davybrion/companysite-dotnet/content/blog/2008-11-populating-entities-with-associations-from-stored-procedures-with-nhibernate.md

-In response to my last post where i showed how you could <a href="/blog/2008/11/populating-entities-from-stored-procedures-with-nhibernate/">fill entities with the resultset of a stored procedure</a>, i was asked if it was also possible to fill entities and their associations if the stored procedure returned all of the necessary data.
+In response to my last post where I showed how you could <a href="/blog/2008/11/populating-entities-from-stored-procedures-with-nhibernate/">fill entities with the resultset of a stored procedure</a>, I was asked if it was also possible to fill entities and their associations if the stored procedure returned all of the necessary data.
 I looked into it, and it's possible, although it did take me some time to figure out how to actually do it.

 First of all, here's the modified stored procedure: